 - Current legal issues regarding organizational liability, internal discipline, forms of discrimination, and personal liability

 The EDC utilizes facilitative learning techniques to encourage individual participation and group interaction.
 To ensure a professionally enriching experience, every person attending the EDC is expected to actively contribute to the discussion.
 Participants should be prepared to share their professional experience and perspectives, as well as their organizational challenges and successes, for the benefit of all in attendance.

 Application Instructions and Qualifications

-WHO MAY ATTEND: The Executive Development Course (EDC) is designed for department heads and their executive staff but is open to all personnel at the rank of lieutenant or above who have successfully completed the POST Management Course (requirements for the EDC are set forth in PAM Section D-5).
+WHO MAY ATTEND: The Executive Development Course (EDC) is designed for department heads and their executive staff but is open to all personnel at the rank of lieutenant or above who have successfully completed the POST Management Course (requirements for the EDC are set forth in POST Regulation Section D-5).

-WAIVER: The POST Executive Director may waive the Management Course prerequisite for a chief executive who has completed training comparable to a POST Management Course (refer to PAM Section D-15 for information on the waiver process).
+WAIVER: The POST Executive Director may waive the Management Course prerequisite for a chief executive who has completed training comparable to a POST Management Course (refer to POST Regulation Section D-15 for information on the waiver process).

-APPLYING: For department heads and executive staff, please complete all information requested and submit.
-Middle management requires department head authorization.
+APPLYING: For department heads and executive staff, please complete the EDC application.
 If authorization is required, note the department head name and check the attestation box prior to submission.